hotdogaaron/hotdogaaron.github.io/mlvg/mlvg_1.markdown

 Very enlightening.
 I thought it possible I was missing some vital option(s) when running `xcodeubild` from the command line.
 Let's try running it from within the Xcode GUI instead.

-**UPDATE** I've since found that I should have been invoking `xcodebuild` like: `xcodebuild -project mlvg.xcodeproj -target [TARGET]`.
+**UPDATE:**  I've since found that I should have been invoking `xcodebuild` like: `xcodebuild -project mlvg.xcodeproj -target [TARGET]`.
 After correcting some other issues (outlined below), this resulted in a working application that can be launched from Finder.

 We'll select the `testapp` target and run it with the "Play" button: